DanielSSilva/danielssilva.github.io/_drafts/2020-10-13-Using-Raspberry-Pi-as-an-Azure-Agent-for-Pipelines-part2.md

 If you are reading this article, chances are that you want to either have your own agent to speed up testing, or you probably want to speed up the pipelines process by running multiple pipelines at the same time.

 Keep in mind that running parallel jobs might have some additional costs.
-Take a look a this image (this can be found on project settings > Pipelines > Parallel jobs):
+Take a look at this image (this can be found on project settings > Pipelines > Parallel jobs):

 ![parallel jobs](img/Using-Raspberry-Pi-as-an-Azure-Agent-for-Pipelines-Part2/parallel_jobs.png)